Subroto823/dsa-js/algorithms/tree/README.md

 # Tree
-A tree is a hierarchical data structure in computer science that consists of nodes connected by edges.
+A tree is a hierarchical data structure that consists of nodes connected by edges.
 It is a simple way to organize data in a branched or hierarchical manner.

-* In a tree,
-    - There is one node called the "root" that serves as the starting point.
-    - Nodes are connected by directed edges.
-    - Each node can have zero or more child nodes, but it has exactly one parent node (except for the root).
+A tree is a non-linear data structure, compared to arrays, linked lists, stacks and queues which are linear data structures.
+A tree doesn't contain any loops or cycles.

+## Why Tree Data Structure
+The tree data structure is valuable because it provides a hierarchical organization, facilitating efficient data retrieval and search operations.
+Trees are preferred over arrays, linked lists, stacks, and queues when you need to represent hierarchical relationships, such as file systems, database indices, or structured data like XML.
+They excel at optimizing search and insertion operations in scenarios where data is organized hierarchically.

+## Tree Terminologies:
+- **Node**: A node is an entity that contains a key or value and pointers to its child nodes.

+- **Parent Node**: A node that is the immediate predecessor of any node is called a parent node.

+- **Child Node**: A node that is an immediate successor of a node is called a child node.

+- **Root Node**: A node from which the tree originates is called the root node.
+It doesn't have a parent node and is the topmost node of the tree.

-    - Nodes without any children are called "leaves."
+- **Leaf Node**: Nodes that don't have any child nodes are called leaf nodes.
+They are the endpoints of each path in the tree.

+- **Siblings**: Child nodes with the same parent are called siblings.

+- **Ancestor Node**: An ancestor node is a node's parent's parent node or any higher-level ancestor in the tree.

+- **Path**: A path is a sequence of nodes and edges from one node to another.

+- **Degree**: The degree of a node is the total number of child nodes it has.
+The degree of a tree is the maximum degree of any node in the tree.

-    - The length of the path from the root to a node is called its "depth."
+- **Depth**: The depth of a node is the number of edges from the root to that node.
+The depth of the root node is always zero.

-    - The level of a node is its depth plus one.
+- **Height**: The height of a node is the number of edges from the deepest leaf to that node.
+The height of the root node is the height of the tree.

-    - A "subtree" is a smaller tree within a larger tree, consisting of a node and all its descendants.
+- **Forest**: A collection of disjoint trees is called a forest.
+You can create a forest by cutting the root of a tree.

-Trees are used to represent hierarchical structures like file systems, organization charts, or the structure of a webpage.
-They also play a crucial role in algorithms and data structures, such as binary search trees and heaps, which enable efficient data retrieval and manipulation.

-## Binary Tree
-A binary tree is a type of tree data structure in which each node has at most two children, referred to as the "left child" and the "right child."
-This structure ensures that each node has a clear, binary (two-way) branching pattern.
-Binary trees are commonly used in computer science and data structures for efficient searching, sorting, and organizing data.

-## BST - Binary Search Tree
-A Binary Search Tree (BST) is a binary tree where each node's left child contains values less than the node's value, and the right child contains values greater than the node's value.
-This property allows for efficient searching, insertion, and deletion of elements, making it a fundamental data structure for ordered data.

-### Tree Traversal
+## Tree Traversal
 Tree traversal is a process of systematically visiting and exploring all the nodes in a tree data structure.

 * A hierarchical data structure like a tree can be traversed in different ways.